What you don’t know about commingling mail can cost you time and money!

 In a nutshell: Commingling mail is the automated sorting of multiple mailings into a single mail tray.
 This mixing of mail is done to satisfy USPS requirements for five-digit discount rates.

 How it works: Mailers need to put a minimum of 150 pieces of mail, per ZIP code, in a mail tray.
-Commingling increases your chance for hitting the magic 150-piece number.
+Commingling increases your chance of hitting the magic 150-piece number.

 Example: Imagine there are three mailers, and each has 50 pieces for zip code 44102.
 Alone, they all qualify for a three-digit rate.
 But together, they all qualify for the lower five-digit rate.